About

 My career and other leisure choices centred around the natural environment, hence this is where I draw most of my inspiration.
 Therefore my works are a celebration of beautiful things: plants, small creatures, juxtaposition of glorious colours!

 In June 2016 I took advantage when in London on holiday to take a class at the Royal School of Needlework at the beautiful Hampton Court Palace (photo).
-Expect to see some glorious goldwork in my gallery later.

 Ace of Clubs: goldwork piece created for Upper